 Strong to the Finnish

 The world capital of wife carrying (a dubious distinction, I must imagine) is Sonkajärvi, Finland.
 The first national championship was held there in 1992, and this small town has hosted the event every summer since—with international participation beginning in the late 1990s.
-(The U.S. championships, by the way, are held in Newry, Maine.)
-The basic idea of the contest is that a man carries a woman (usually on his back or shoulders) through a 250-meter obstacle course, including sand, grass, water, and asphalt sections.
+(The North American championships, by the way, are held in Newry, Maine.)
+The basic idea of the contest is that a man carries a woman (usually on his back or shoulders) along a 253.5-meter sand-covered track, with two dry barriers and one water barrier.
 The woman need not be his wife—she can be someone else’s wife, or even a bachelorette.
 The only stipulation is that she be at least 17 years of age and weigh at least 49 kilograms (about 110 pounds)—or be weighed down with a rucksack to reach that total figure.
 (Prior to the introduction of the minimum weight, some men chose exceptionally petite partners and were therefore considered to have an unfair advantage.)
-The woman is required to wear a helmet in case she is dropped—an error which, apart from any injuries it may cause, results in a 15-second penalty and no small embarrassment to the male competitor.
+The woman is required to wear a helmet in case she is dropped—an error which, apart from any injuries it may cause, results in no small embarrassment to the male competitor.

-Although the contest has been around officially for just over a decade, organizers claim that it’s based on a tradition that stretches back to the late 1800s.
+Although the sport as such is relatively new, organizers claim that it’s based on a tradition that stretches back to the late 1800s.
 Every description of the sport’s origin mentions two facts, which may or may not be apocryphal and may or may not have anything to do with each other.
 First, there was supposedly a bandit named Herkko Rosvo-Ronkainen who required wannabe henchmen to carry a large, heavy sack across a makeshift obstacle course including a fence and a ditch in order to prove their worthiness.
 And second, legend has it that in those days, it was common for men to steal women from neighboring villages.
 Some accounts conflate these two stories to describe Rosvo-Ronkainen as the leader of a wife-stealing gang.
 Whether or not any of this is true, the practice of wife carrying seems to have taken a century-long hiatus before reemerging as a spectator sport.

 Feats of Beer Strength